gemseo/gemseo/doc_src/mdo/mdo_formulations.rst

 For details on the MDAs and coupled derivatives, see :ref:`mda` and :ref:`jacobian_assembly`.

-An example of an MDO study using an MDF formulation can be found in the :ref:`Sellar MDO tutorial <sellar_mdo>`
+An example of an MDO study using an MDF formulation can be found in the :ref:`sphx_glr_examples_mdo_plot_sellar.py` example.

 .. warning::